Morad-m11/WaTor/README.md

 Info: https://beltoforion.de/en/wator/

-Currently can only be closed by IDE
+Can currently only be closed in IDE